edgelesssys/constellation/rfc/009-image-api.md

-# OS image & measurement discovery
+# RFC 009: OS image & measurement discovery

 The Constellation OS image build pipeline generates a set of images using a chosen commit of the Constellation monorepo and a desired release version number.